Qorbis Logo

 Open Banking

 While banks are catching up, actively expanding their API accessibility to enable seamless integration with third-party services – fintechs are still at an advantage.
-By offering a unified digital platform, business can gather valuable insights into customer behavior and preferences which can inform personalized service offerings and targeted marketing campaigns – and a whole lot more.
+By offering a unified digital platform, businesses can gather valuable insights into customer behavior and preferences which can inform personalized service offerings and targeted marketing campaigns – and a whole lot more.

 The Flexibility of APIs in Fintech